khoatran94/yolo4-deepsort/README.md

     (please specific this flag when running on Colab or AWS instance)
   --info: print detailed info about tracked objects
     (default: False)

+ mouse_click.py: open the first frame of a video, double-click to choose points(in a counter or counter-clockwise order), which represents a lane(4 points/lane)
+  The result(in form of a csv file) will be used in object_tracker.py
+  --video: path to input video
+    (default: './data/video/cars.mp4')
+    (u can input url as well , for example: 'https://verkehrsservice.hessen.de/syncdata/video/k5370.mp4') (for inputing a webcam , use 'dev/video0' ,'dev/video1', ...)
+  --lane_config: path to the lanes coordinates file
+    (default: './data/video/coordinates.csv')
 ```

 ### References
   * [tensorflow-yolov4-tflite](https://github.com/hunglc007/tensorflow-yolov4-tflite)